awslabs/clickstream-analytics-on-aws/docs/en/upgrade.md

 7. Click on **Confirm**, the pipeline will be in `Updating` status.

 You can view the status of the pipeline in the solution console in the **Status** column.
 You should receive an `Active` status after a few minutes.

+If you encounter any issues during the upgrade process, please refer to the [troubleshooting page][troubleshooting].

 ## Post-Upgrade Actions